wintermuted/blog/reading-list.md

 permalink: /reading-list/
 ---

 Below is a list of books that I've read and believe are great resources for any software development professional.
-I discovered a lot of these books came as recommendations from colleagues, through references within the books themselves, and from the helpful suggestions of Amazon.com.
+I discovered a lot of these books as recommendations from colleagues, through references within the books themselves, and from the helpful suggestions of Amazon.com.

 ## Books